sundeepbassi/djangopetblog/README.md

  The addition of summernote library was shown in the walkthrough video I think therefore I blog.

- was shown in the walkthrough video I think therefore I blog.
+ The code added for the view files was shown in the walkthrough video I think therefore I blog.

  was shown in the walkthrough video I think therefore I blog.